lerafursa/fhirpath/ideas/fhirpath-mental-model.md

 In this way, the nodes connect like links in a chain.
 Each one does a small job, and together they navigate through the resource to reach exactly the data you’re after.

+### Node Evaluation Control

+A critical idea is that **nodes decide how their arguments are evaluated**.
+This is what makes one type of node different from another.

+1. **Simple nodes** (literals, identifiers) are the most straightforward.
+They don't have arguments at all, so there's nothing to control.
+2. **Operator nodes** always evaluate both of their arguments in parallel, using the same input and context.
+3. **Function nodes** can control:
+   - **Whether** an argument is evaluated at all — for example, `iif()` only evaluates one branch that matches the condition.
+   - **How many times** the argument is evaluated — `where()` evaluates once per item.
+   - **With what context** the argument runs — `where()` and `select()` adds `$this`.
+   - **In what order** arguments are evaluated — most functions go left to right.

+In other words, while all nodes share the same input–process–output pattern, the evaluation strategy they apply to their arguments can vary significantly.
+Understanding these differences is key to predicting how a FHIRPath expression will behave.

 ### Context Propagation Patterns

 Context doesn’t always behave the same way as it moves through an expression: sometimes it flows through unchanged, sometimes it’s temporarily modified, and sometimes it’s permanently altered.